osmlab/nycbikelanes/README.md

     make boroughs osm_bikelanes

+You'll need [osmtogeojson](https://github.com/tyrasd/osmtogeojson) to run the above recipe, you can install it with npm:

+    npm install -g osmtogeojson

 The city's latest bike lane data is in `data/cscl_bike_routes/original`.
 This data is not currently available online, otherwise we would download it from there.
 We have reprojected and simplified it, and you can do the same with: